Re-imagining Government Data Centers: Part 2 of 2

-Given the enormous amounts of data discussed in the previous step, your next concern is how to keep it secure.
-Among the organizations surveyed in Verizon's 2015 Data Breach Investigations Report — considered to be the most comprehensive and authoritative analysis of data breaches — the public sector was the leader in the number of security incidents, far ahead of both the information and financial services industries.
+Given the enormous amounts of data discussed in the previous step, your next concern is how to keep it secure[BD2] .
+Among the organizations surveyed in Verizon's 2015 Data Breach Investigations Report, the public sector was the leader in the number of security incidents, far ahead of both the information and financial services industries.

-With the increasing number and sophistication of threats, there is no one-size-fits-all process to manage every data protection and security solution issue.
-However, some of the key components to consider incorporating in a security program will include:
+With the increasing number and sophistication of threats, there is no one-size-fits-all process to manage every data security issue.
+However, some of the key components to consider incorporating in a federal government data center security program will include:

 Threat identification — This includes protocols for asset management, vulnerability assessments and risk management.
 Perhaps most important for federal organizations, instituting governance will ensure that your data is in compliance with regulatory mandates.

 Data protection — Safeguarding information comes down to controlling sensitive data and establishing limits regarding when and where it can be accessed.
 The processes and procedures include encryption, integrity protection and data-loss prevention techniques.

 Detection security — Continuous monitoring, particularly through next-generation firewalls, can provide real-time alerts on cybersecurity threats, including anomalies and intrusions.
 Pre-empting and mitigating security risks saves time, money and resources.

 Response security — Incidence response planning, communications and infrastructure can assist in identifying an attack, containing the damage and restoring the integrity of the network and systems.
 For cloud users, sandboxing and software as a service may be prudent approaches.